satellite-image-deep-learning/techniques/README.md

 * [Hub](https://github.com/activeloopai/Hub) -> The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
 Works locally or on any cloud.
 Read [Faster Machine Learning Using Hub by Activeloop: A code walkthrough of using the hub package for satellite imagery](https://towardsdatascience.com/faster-machine-learning-using-hub-by-activeloop-4ffb3420c005)
 * [A Comparison of Spatial Functions: PostGIS, Athena, PrestoDB, BigQuery vs RedShift](https://ual.sg/post/2020/07/03/a-comparison-of-spatial-functions-postgis-athena-prestodb-bigquery-vs-redshift/)
 * [Unfolded Studio](https://studio.unfolded.ai/) -> visualization platform building on open source geospatial technologies including kepler.gl, deck.gl and H3.
 Processing is performed browser side enabling very responsive visualisations.
+* [DroneDB](https://github.com/DroneDB/DroneDB) -> can index and extract useful information from the EXIF/XMP tags of aerial images to display things like image footprint, flight path and image GPS location

 ## Cloud Optimised GeoTiff (COG)
 A Cloud Optimized GeoTIFF (COG) is a regular GeoTIFF that supports HTTP range requests, enabling downloading of specific tiles rather than the full file.
 COG generally work normally in GIS software such as QGIS, but are larger than regular GeoTIFFs